adoxa/ansicon/readme.txt

     decimal number (optional, in most cases defaulting to 1); BEL, SO and SI are ASCII 7, 14 and 15.
 Regarding SGR: bold will set the foreground intensity; underline and blink will set the background intensity;
     conceal uses background as foreground.
+See `sequences.txt' for a more complete description.

     I make a distinction between "\e[m" and "\e[0;...m".
 Both will restore the original foreground/background colors (and so "0" should be the